bigbases/Bae_LargeScaleDR-CL/README.md

 ## How to Run the Experiment

-To run the experiment, execute the experiment script (typically `run_compareExp.py`).
+To run the experiment, execute the experiment script (`model/run_compareExp.py`).
 This script runs a series of tests with various combinations of model names, clustering methods, and dimensionality reduction methods.

 ### 1. Set up the Experiment:
 - Import the `Exp` class from the `modeling` module.